From Ohio History Central

-In June 1863, General Robert E. Lee and the Confederate Army of Northern Virginia launched an invasion of the North.
+In June 1863, General Robert E. Lee and the Confederate Army of Northern Virginia launched an invasion of the Union.

 On July 1, General George Meade and the Union's Army of the Potomac met Lee's force at the town of Gettysburg, Pennsylvania.
 The fighting started on July 1.
-While the Northern army numbered approximately eighty-five thousand men to the South's seventy-five thousand soldiers, the Confederates outnumbered the Union soldiers as the battle opened.
+While, over the course of the battle, the Union army numbered approximately eighty-five thousand men to the Confederacy’s seventy-five thousand soldiers, the Confederates outnumbered the Union soldiers as the battle opened.
 The Confederates drove the Northerners through the town.
 The Union soldiers took up a defensive position on Culp's Hill and Cemetery Ridge to the south and east of Gettysburg.
 Most Confederate troops took position on nearby Seminary Ridge to the west of Gettysburg and prepared for the next day's fighting.

-During the evening of July 1, additional Union troops arrived.
-The Northerners fortified their position.
-The next day Confederate forces assaulted the southern and northern portions of the Union line, but the attacks were not well coordinated and failed to breach the Northern position.
+During the evening of July 1, additional Union troops arrived and helped fortify the Union position.
+The next day Confederate forces assaulted the southern and northern portions of the Union line, but the attacks were not well coordinated and failed to breach the Union position.
 On July 3, Lee ordered parts of three Confederate divisions to assault the center of the Union line on Cemetery Ridge.
-Known as Pickett's Charge, nearly three-quarters of the Confederate soldiers involved in this attack were killed or wounded.
+Nearly three-quarters of the Confederate soldiers involved in this attack, known as Pickett’s Charge, were killed or wounded.
 On July 4, the Army of Northern Virginia began its retreat back to the South.

 Numerous Ohioans participated in the Battle of Gettysburg.
 At least fifteen Ohio units fought at the battle.
 These units included:

 - 4th Ohio Volunteer Infantry